Montirictus

 Montirictus is an extinct genus of tritylodonts known from the Early Cretaceous Kuwajima Formation of Japan.
-It was the latest surviving tritylodontid species until Fossiomanus was described, and is closely related to the earlier Xenocretosuchus from mainland Asia, and the Jurassic Stereognathus from the UK.
+It was among the latest surviving tritylodontids, and is closely related to the earlier Xenocretosuchus from mainland Asia, and the Jurassic Stereognathus from the UK.
 It may be a species of the genus Stereognathus, but resolution of its affinities conditions upon the discovery of additional material.